irisstone/glmhmm/README.md

 * extdatafig7: describes model selection and control analyses
 * extdatafig8: shows how model simulations recapitulate characteristics of the real data
 * extdatafig9: shows how individual mice occupy different states for each session of the task

+Each jupyter notebook in the <b>figures</b>b> folder recreates the plots from a specified figure in [Bolkan, Stone et al 2021](https://www.biorxiv.org/content/10.1101/2021.07.23.453573v1)

 ### Installation
 For easy installation, download the code using the link above or type the following into a terminal window: